Visa document checklist4 photo pagesCountry

 What can vary

-These are the main differences already visible in the current source data behind the linked photo pages.
+These are the main differences already visible across the linked photo pages.

 • Nationality, country of submission, visa-center practice, and current authority updates can still change the final list.
 Treat this checklist as a starting point, not as a guarantee.